 Your immune system changes in pregnancy

 Because the immune system is naturally weaker during pregnancy, getting sick means your body has fewer defenses to fight off infection—and a virus like SARS-CoV-2 can more easily take hold.
 Vaccination against Covid is the most effective way to prevent severe disease.
 And though the vaccines work well even against the highly contagious Delta variant, experts are starting to see slightly waning protection after 6 months from the last dose of an mRNA vaccine, or after 2 months of the J&J/Janssen vaccine.

-After a worryingly high number of pregnant women died in August due to Covid (22), the CDC is once again strongly urging pregnant women to get vaccinated if they haven't yet.
+After a worryingly high number of pregnant women died in August 2021 due to Covid (22), both ACOG and the CDC are still strongly urging pregnant women to get vaccinated if they haven't yet.

 "There is a known increased risk of complications from COVID-19 in pregnant patients with underlying health conditions (e.g. diabetes, obesity, increasing age, and cardiovascular disease)," says the CDC.

-Data indicates that 97% of pregnant people who were infected with Covid when they were hospitalized were not vaccinated—and as of mid-September, only 31% of pregnant people in the U.S. were vaccinated, up from 31% in mid-September.
+Data indicates that 97% of pregnant people who were infected with Covid when they were hospitalized were not vaccinated—and as of mid-November, just 35.2% of pregnant people in the U.S. were vaccinated, up from 31% in mid-September.

 A booster shot now could offer protection to your infant once born

 "Pregnancy can be both a special time and also a stressful time, and pregnancy during a pandemic is an added concern for family," says Dr. Rochelle Walensky, director of the CDC.
 Talk to your doctor about the benefits of vaccination and any potential risks you're worried about.